ssterling/varlpenis/README.md

 ```

 Should work on UNIX-like systems with no modification.
-Instructions for MS-DOS can be found in [doc/](doc); support for
+Instructions for MS-DOS and Windows can be found in [doc/](doc);
-other systems may be coming in the future.
+support for other, more unique systems may be coming in the future.

 ### Configuration